AbrahamLica/InfoPulse_frontend/README.md

 See the open issues for a list of proposed features (and known issues).

-🏆 Top Feature Requests (Add your votes using the 👍 reaction) 🐞 Top Bugs (Add your votes using the 👍 reaction)
+🏆 Top Feature Requests (Add your votes using the 👍 reaction) <br>
+🐞 Top Bugs (Add your votes using the 👍 reaction) <br>
 🐛 Newest Bugs

 ## Support

 Reach out to the maintainer at one of the following places:

-📝 GitHub issues
+📝 GitHub issues <br>
 📬 Contact options listed on this GitHub profile

 ## Project assistance

 If you want to say thank you or/and support active development of InfoPulse:

-🌟 Add a GitHub Star to the project.
+🌟 Add a GitHub Star to the project. <br>
-🐦 Tweet about InfoPulse.
+🐦 Tweet about InfoPulse. <br>
-📝 Write interesting articles about the project on Dev.to, Medium or your personal blog.
+📝 Write interesting articles about the project on Dev.to, Medium or your personal blog. <br>
 Together, we can make InfoPulse even better! 🚀

 ## Contributing